JiscRDSS/Canonical-data-model/Data-Model/Background/CMreadme.md

 [PROV-O](https://www.w3.org/TR/2013/REC-prov-dm-20130430/)

 PROV-O was consulted as an alternative to PREMIS and was found to be compatible with the entities in the Data Model as it is.
-The main point of reference was the [Agents and Responsibility Overview](https://www.w3.org/TR/2013/REC-prov-dm-20130430/#figure-component3) which identifies Person, Organisation and Software as the primary agents.
+The main point of reference was the [Agents and Responsibility Overview](https://www.w3.org/TR/2013/REC-prov-dm-20130430/#figure-component3) which identifies `Person`, `Organisation` and `Software` as the primary agents.
 As with PREMIS, the relevant set of activity metadata will have to built up from the implementation case.
 This can be expanded upon as user requirements demand.

 One of the appealing aspects of PROV-O was the pre-existing [mapping](https://www.w3.org/TR/2013/NOTE-prov-dc-20130430/#list_of_direct_terms_props) to Dublin Core, offering a simple (although structured) approach to the metadata.